Seeing is Believing: A New Way to Design Homes with VR

 How to Use VR in Your Design Process

-Select a tool that works with your current CAD or BIM systems.
-It should allow high-detail modeling and smooth VR integration.
+You want a tool that will work with current CAD and BIM systems.
+It should enable high-detail modeling and smooth integration into virtual reality.

 Where VR is Being Used in Home Design